dakshshah96/awesome-startup-credits/README.md

 ### Marketing and Sales

 - [HubSpot](https://www.hubspot.com/startups) - Discover how HubSpot can help your startup grow with their CRM, sales, marketing, and customer service software, plus education and support.

+### Messaging

+- [Intercom for Early Stage](https://www.intercom.com/early-stage) - Intercom’s user-friendly products help you acquire, onboard, engage and support your customers in a personal way.
+Eligible companies get all of Intercom's pro products for a flat rate of $49 a month for up to one year.

 ### Miscellaneous